-- 1. Tighten the screws to secure the 2.5 inch hard drive(s) to the hard-drive bracket. - 2.
-Flex the hard-drive bracket and then insert the single 3.5 inch hard drive or the two 2.5 inch hard drives into the bracket. - 3.
-Press the hard-drive bracket latch towards the hard drive and insert it into the chassis. - 4.
-Connect the data cable and power cable to the back of the hard drive(s). - 5.
-Install the cover. - 6.
+- 1. Tighten the screws to secures the two hard drives to the hard drive bracket. - 2.
+Flex the hard-drive bracket and then insert the single hard drive or two hard drives into the bracket. - 3.
+Press the retention clips inwards and slide the hard-drive bracket into the drive cage. - 4.
+Install the cover. - 5.
 Follow the procedures in After Working Inside Your Computer.